Transactional emails can increase customer retention and speed up time to next purchase

 5. Account alert

-Typically for subscription businesses or financial institutions, account alerts are automated emails that inform customers of specific activities or changes in their accounts.
+Typically for subscription businesses or financial institutions, account alerts are automated transactional emails that inform customers of specific activities or changes in their accounts.

 6. Customer service replies